top of page

 Practice Self-Awareness

-Keep a journal to track patterns in your feelings and reactions.
+• Keep track of patterns in your feelings and reactions.

 Improve Self-Regulation

-Use techniques like deep breathing or mindfulness to regain control when emotions are overwhelming.
+• Use techniques like deep breathing or diversion to regain control when emotions are overwhelming.

 Cultivate Empathy

-Take time to understand the emotions of others and practice active listening.
+• Take time to understand the emotions of others.

 Develop Motivation